Post Compulsory Education and Training (PcET)

 Module Overview

-This course prepares you for a career as a teacher in the post-compulsory education and training sector, also known as further, adult, and vocational education.
-This takes place in the university with the course team, on PcET placement with a mentor and colleagues, and through completion of directed and independent study to develop values, knowledge, and skills.
-For full-time students, this is a one-year course where all six modules are studied.
-For part-time students, this is a two-year course where three modules are studied each year.
+This course prepares you for a career as a teacher in the post-compulsory education and training sector.
+You’ll attend collaborative learning sessions, work on a PcET placement with a mentor and colleagues, and undertake independent study to develop values, knowledge, and skills.
+Full-time students will complete six modules in one-year, and part-time students will complete three modules each year.

 Planning for Learning

-This module introduces planning principles for short-term and long-term planning through completion of a peer-teach and scheme of learning.
-It is the foundation module that underpins the starting points for the course.
+This module acts as a foundation and underpins the starting points for the course.
+You’ll be introduced to planning principles for short-term and long-term planning through completion of a peer-teach and scheme of learning.

 Assessing for Learning

-This module develops assessment principles and how these are used to create assessment tools and learner profiles to design activities that meet the needs of learners with sustained critical engagement to justify assessment decisions.
+In this module, you’ll develop assessment principles and understand how these are used to create assessment tools and learner profiles, designing activities that meet the needs of learners.

 Developing Professional Practice

 This module includes planning, resourcing, and teaching a minimum of 50 hours including 3 successful observations of your teaching.
-During this time, you will also observe qualified teachers.
+During this time, you will also observe qualified teachers and consider how to develop from challenging incidents.

 Practice-based Research

 This module develops research-informed practice in response to a challenge experienced in your teaching at placement.
-You will develop research skills such as interviewing and other data collection to inform pedagogical actions as part of an action research cycle linked to wider social policy and context.
+You’ll develop research skills such as interviewing and other data collection to inform pedagogical actions as part of an action research cycle.

 Literacies for Learning

 This module explores ideas about communication and literacy e.g., digital, visual, graphic, written, and numerical in everyday life and teaching.
-The module is assessed via a noticeboard and interactive exhibition.
+You’ll be assessed via a noticeboard and an interactive exhibition.

 Extending Professional Practice